semgrep/semgrep-docs/docs/integrations.md

 </p>

+For diff-aware scans, include the flag `--baseline-ref` set to a git ref (branch name, tag, or commit hash) to use as a baseline.
+This will prompt Semgrep to ignore findings that were already present in the codebase, and only show findings that were introduced by modifications to the baseline.

 Buildkite and CircleCI can be configured as follows, though some features such as deduplication of results may not work as expected:

 <details><summary>Buildkite</summary>